Sat 30.03.13. "How was your Easter Saturday?" asked Luke.

 3. Quick, cheap, quake safe, modern rebuild.

 Option 3 was a no brainer.
-Yet spoilt male protesters like the Wizard, Anderton & Belton wanted to restore dangerously quake trashed Christchurch Cathedral.
-The Press aided & abetted their delusions by publishing distance pics of Christchurch Cathedral which didn't show close up damage.
+Yet protesters like the Wizard, Anderton & Belton wanted to restore dangerously, quake trashed, Christ Church Cathedral.
+(Years later, the dear outcome).
+The Press aided their wishes by publishing distance pics of Christ Church Cathedral, which didn't show close up damage.
 No way could aerial pics show close up damage to masonry.
-Interior damage to Christchurch Cathedral was anyone's guess, as ruined Christchurch Cathedral stayed fence cordoned for years.
+Interior damage to Christ Church Cathedral was anyone's guess, as ruined Christ Church Cathedral stayed fence cordoned for years.

 Content & pics Copyright Mark JS Esslemont.